Effect of Brain Drain or Skilled Labor Migration on Economic Development

 HOW CAN THE BRAIN DRAIN BE REVERSED?

 This brain drain can be reversed by setting a system and strategic short plan and long technological one.
 By recruiting and retaining them.
-Provision of recruitment incentives such as relocation expenses, loans for housing and for starting businesses, salary supplement for the first few years.
+Provision of recruitment incentives such as relocation expenses, loans for housing and for starting businesses, and salary supplements for the first few years.

 For thousands of Africans living overseas and seeking ways to contribute to the development of the continent, initiatives aimed at staunching the outflow of professional expertise are offering new possibilities.
 Now, more than ever before, there exists “a major opportunity to transform the historical brain drain … into a new African ‘brain trust’,” notes Mr John Sarpong of the Digital Diaspora Network Africa.
 He was among 130 heads of technology firms, non-profit organizations and UN agencies who launched the network in July 2002 as part of a resurgence of initiatives to reverse the loss of professional skills from Africa.
 Among those being targeted are scientists, medical doctors, engineers, university lecturers, economists, information technologists and other highly skilled people in short supply on the continent.